ecomfe/veui/packages/veui-loader/README.md

 Type: `string`

 The peer package name.
-It's usually the name of the theme package, like `veui-theme-one`.
+It's usually the name of the theme package, like `veui-theme-dls`.

 #### `path`